 This summer, New England is getting an uncomfortable reminder that tick season is no joke.
 Diseases that used to be brushed off as "rare" - from babesiosis to the brain-inflaming Powassan virus - are showing up far more often.
 In Massachusetts, babesiosis rates have roughly tripled in recent years, and clinicians say that while Powassan infections are still uncommon, they can be devastating for the unlucky few who get them.

-As reported by The Boston Globe, reporter Erin Douglas followed the Boyce family after the 2024 death of Kevin Boyce from Powassan.
-Her reporting tracks how infections once limited to remote woodlots are now turning up in suburbs and backyards.
+As reported by The Boston Globe, climate reporter Erin Douglas published a Boston Globe Magazine investigation tracing the environmental history of New England to explain why the region has become so hospitable to ticks and the diseases they carry.
+Douglas had previously reported on the Boyce family following the May 2024 death of Kevin Boyce from Powassan virus, and her Magazine piece expands that lens — tracking how infections once limited to remote woodlots are now turning up in suburbs and backyards, and traveling to Powassan, Ontario, to trace the virus to its very first known victim.
 The Globe links this shift to climate change, biodiversity loss, expanding deer herds, and suburban development that puts people and ticks in much closer contact.

 The numbers behind the rise

 Federal data put hard numbers on what doctors are seeing.
-A CDC analysis found that babesiosis incidence in Massachusetts climbed about 193% between 2011 and 2019, with several other Northeastern states posting similarly steep increases, according to MMWR.
-Powassan remains rare but especially worrisome, because animal studies and human case reports suggest that transmission can happen very quickly, sometimes within minutes, and can progress to severe encephalitis, according to reporting in Emerging Infectious Diseases.
+A CDC analysis found that babesiosis incidence in Massachusetts climbed about 193% between 2011 and 2019 — nearly tripling — with several other Northeastern states posting similarly steep increases, according to MMWR.
+Three states not previously considered to have endemic babesiosis — Maine, New Hampshire, and Vermont — saw even larger jumps and are now classified by the CDC as endemic.
+Powassan remains rare but especially worrisome, because the blacklegged tick can transmit the virus in as little as 15 minutes after attachment — far faster than Lyme disease — and infection can progress to severe encephalitis, according to reporting in Emerging Infectious Diseases.

 Why New England is so hospitable to ticks